Air quality

 Source- BC Centre for Disease Control

-People with heart and breathing problems are at the most significant risk.
+People with heart or lung conditions, the elderly, children, and pregnant women are considered more sensitive to air pollution.
 Follow your doctor’s usual advice about exercising and managing your condition.

 Residential